pixelcog/parallax.js/README.md

 Parallax.js
 ===========

-Simple parallax scrolling effect inspired by [Spotify.com](http://spotify.com/) implemented as a jQuery plugin
+Simple parallax scrolling implemented as a jQuery plugin.
 [http://pixelcog.com/parallax.js/](http://pixelcog.com/parallax.js/)

 Please also check our [v2.0.0-alpha](https://github.com/pixelcog/parallax.js/tree/v2.0.0-alpha)!
 We'd be happy to receive your feedback!

+**ATTENTION:** please use the issue tracker for bug reports and feature requests ONLY!
+For questions and topics which go along the lines "I cannot get this to work" please turn to stackoverflow for help and use the tag #parallax.js.
+Thank you for your understanding!

 ## Installation